diehlpkteaching/PD/README.md

-# SPH
+# Bond-based peridynamics

-Template for the SPH simulation
+Template to implement the course project.